Research & Creative Fellowships

 Get funding for your research, community-based, or creative work

 The David C. Frederick Honors College (FHC) supports undergraduate students conducting a independent creative, community-based, public service, and research projects.
 Depending on the project, students will identify mentor affiliated with Pitt or an FHC partner program.
-While some programs are only open to FHC students, others are open to Pitt undergraduates from any major, field, or campus.
 See below for individual program information.

 Contact the FHC Office of Research at fhcresearch@groups.pitt.edu for more information.